 Located on the beautiful Mattapoisett Harbor, Camp Massasoit has provided a premier summer camp experience to generations of families since 1962.
 Focused on the development of our campers, as individuals and as a group, Camp Massasoit nurtures today’s children into tomorrow’s leaders.

-Offering traditional camp experiences such as archery, swimming, and sailing alongside innovative programming like sea kayaking, dramatic arts, and our renowned challenge course with rock wall and zip line features allows our highly qualified staff the opportunity to recognize and celebrate the potential of every camper.
+Offering traditional camp experiences such as archery, swimming, and boating alongside innovative programming like sailing, kayaking, and our challenge course with rock wall and zip line features allows our highly qualified staff the opportunity to recognize and celebrate the potential of every camper.
 Legendary theme days/weeks, zany camp songs, and skits create a camp spirit and community filled with tradition and fun!
 Summer after summer, campers develop new skills and lifelong friendships at Camp Massasoit.

 BEHIND THE NAME